rushatgabhane/2021_Challenge_Hack_my_Fleet/README.md

 Identify excessive fuel consumption in your fleet and optimize accordingly.
 Green Fleet is helping fleet managers save money and the environment.

 ## Built with
-Plotly Dash, pandas, jupyter notebook.
+Plotly Dash, pandas, jupyter notebook, digitalocean spaces.
 ## Created by
 - Eyasu Woldu
 - Gabriel Wozniak